• Skip to primary navigation

 • ½ teaspoon vanilla extract

-• Fresh berries, raspberries, blueberries, blackberries
+• Fresh berries – raspberries, blueberries, blackberries

 Instructions

-Pavlova meringue :
+Pavlova meringue

-9. Preheat your oven to 248°F / 120°C and place the pavlova halfway in the oven.
+9. Preheat the oven to 248°F / 120°C and place the pavlova on the middle rack.

-10. Lower the temperature to 230°F/110°C and bake for about 90 minutes without opening the oven door.
+10. Lower the temperature to 230°F / 110°C and bake for 90 minutes without opening the oven door.

-Mascarpone whipped cream :
+Mascarpone whipped cream & assembly

 Equipment